1. Skip to content

 Germany squad a mirror of society

-Indeed, several players on the German team participating at this year's Euros have foreign roots.
+Several players from Germany's side at this year's Euros do have foreign roots.
 Jonathan Tah has a German mother and an Ivorian father.
 Benjamin Henrichs is the son of a German father and a Ghanaian mother.
 Antonio Rüdiger has a German father and a mother from Sierra Leone.

 Captain Ilkay Gündogan, Emre Can, and Deniz Undav have Turkish roots, while Waldemar Anton has Russian heritage.
 Leroy Sané's father is from Senegal, and Jamal Musiala's father is from Nigeria.

-The German team mirrors German society, and is as diverse as most kindergarten groups or school classes in the country.
+It is a German team that mirrors German society, and is as diverse as most kindergarten groups or school classes in the country.

 Just like his teammates of color, Jonathan Tah has often been racially abusedImage: Revierfoto/IMAGO